hanseungwook/SimSiam/README.md

 `adv`: Two-player formulation: discriminator estimating the ratio of joint / marginal and encoder maximizing it \
 `adv-mmd`: Two-player formulation in which discriminator is replaced with a MMD estimator \
 `joint`: Discrimator and encoder are treated as an end-to-end model estimating the ratio of joint / marginal (with symmetric loss added at z-level) \
-`joint-simclr`: SimCLR's NT-Xent loss + MI loss via discriminator `joint-simclr-adam`: SimCLR's NT-Xent loss + MI loss via discriminator with Adam optimization dynamics `e2e-baseline`: End-to-end model only estimating the ratio (two versions, in which the two distributions are created at x and z-levels)
+`joint-simclr`: SimCLR's NT-Xent loss + MI loss via discriminator with Adam optimization dynamics merged in\
+`archive/joint-simclr-adam`: SimCLR's NT-Xent loss + MI loss via discriminator with Adam optimization dynamics (before being merged into `joint-simclr`)\
+`e2e-baseline`: End-to-end model only estimating the ratio (two versions, in which the two distributions are created at x and z-levels) \